Beisenbek/programming-principles-1/lab02/README.md

 ## 1. Objective

-This lab helps students better their understanding of the topics of the second lecture: logical operators, boolean variables, control flow, conditional statements and loops.
+This lab helps students practice their skills and better their understanding of the topics of the second lecture: logical operators, logical comparisons, math functions, control flow, conditional statements and loops.

 ---